crammag/reactdoro/README.md

-# boilerplate-webpack-react-ts
+# reactdoro
- Boilerplate for react and typescript bundled with webpack and hmr.
+ A pomodoro-like app made with react and Typescript.